PaddlePaddle/Paddle/doc/v2/build_and_install/build_from_source_en.rst

    # 2. Optional: build development docker image from source
    docker build -t paddle:dev .
    # 3. Run the following command to build a CPU-Only binaries
-   docker run -it -v $PWD:/paddle -e "WITH_GPU=OFF" -e "WITH_TESTING=OFF" paddlepaddle/paddle_manylinux_devel:cuda8.0_cudnn5 bash -x /paddle/paddle/scripts/paddle_build.sh build
+   docker run -it -v $PWD:/paddle -w /paddle -e "WITH_GPU=OFF" -e "WITH_TESTING=OFF" paddlepaddle/paddle_manylinux_devel:cuda8.0_cudnn5 ./paddle/scripts/paddle_build.sh build
    # 4. Or, use your built Docker image to build PaddlePaddle (must run step 2)
-   docker run -it -v $PWD:/paddle -e "WITH_GPU=OFF" -e "WITH_TESTING=OFF" paddle:dev
+   docker run -it -v $PWD:/paddle -w /paddle -e "WITH_GPU=OFF" -e "WITH_TESTING=OFF" paddle:dev ./paddle/scripts/paddle_build.sh build

 NOTE: The above command try to mount the current working directory (root directory of source code) into :code:`/paddle` directory inside docker container.
-If you are using your own image (Step 4) it will run default entry-point :code:`build.sh` , so you could omit the last command in step 3.

 When the compile finishes, you can get the output whl package under build/python/dist, then you can choose to install the whl on local